-26% of Android and iOS users already increase their default font size, according to APPT data from February 2026.
+26% of Android and iOS mobile device users increase the default font size, according to APPT data from February 2026.
 That is one in four people.
-WCAG 2.2 Success Criterion 1.4.4, at mandatory AA compliance level, requires interfaces to support text scaling up to 200% without loss of content or functionality.
-Most design processes ignore this until it breaks something.
-This article is about fixing that before it breaks.
+WCAG 2.2 Success Criterion 1.4.4 requires text to scale up to 200% without loss of content or functionality, and it sits at AA compliance level, meaning it is legally mandatory in most jurisdictions.
+If your design breaks at double the base font size, you are not shipping a compliant product.

 [READ ORIGINAL →]